ol-ko/vue-js-course-labs/lab02/README.md

     ```
     </details>

-1. Now let's try out some more conditional rendering and create a button that toggles the display of prices:
+1. Now let's try out some more conditional rendering and create a button that toggles the display of all prices:

     - Prices should be initially hidden.
     - When the prices are hidden, button text is "Show prices".
     - When the prices are displayed, button text should change to "Hide prices".

-   As we know, there are a few directives, that could help us achieve the desired effect.
+   As we know, there are a few directives, that could help us display things conditionally.
 Choose the one you like.

    <details>
     <summary>Hint</summary>